WESLI Teacher Training Program is an intensive five-week, 90, 110, or 130-hour TEFL certification.

 - Class size averages nine trainees, allowing for individualized instruction.

 - Trainees have at least three main instructors, with access to many others through workshops and class observations.

-- WTTP instructors have more than seven years of professional ESL (English as a Second Language) and EFL (English as a Foreign Language) teaching experience.
+- WTTP instructors have years of professional ESL (English as a Second Language) and EFL (English as a Foreign Language) teaching experience.
 Most have Master’s Degrees in the field of English language education.

 - WTTP graduates have found jobs teaching English in over 45 countries.

 Overall Program Goals

 The 130 hour WESLI Teacher Training Program is designed to train aspiring teachers, or current practitioners, in the fundamentals of English as a Second or Other Language (TESOL) in an environment that encourages collaboration, critical thinking and cultural competency.
 This goal will be achieved by a balance of theory and practice, with particular emphasis on practical, hands-on experience.
 The program will provide candidates with the opportunity to apply and reflect upon theoretical knowledge of language acquisition theory, ESL/EFL methodology, and assessment theory in a real ESL classroom.
 (Note: The curriculum is designed to meet the TESOL International Association ASEG Draft Short-Term Certificate Program Standards (2014).)

 This certificate course program is designed to have 90, 110, or 130 contact hours over a five-week session, including: Course Instruction, Observation of experienced WESLI teachers, Practicum Teaching Experience, Peer Observation & Feedback on teaching from experienced observers.
 Candidates are also expected to spend additional time outside of the classroom completing required reading, research, reflections, assignments and lesson planning.